 For those who aspire to attend college in the future, the Providence Clemente Veterans’ Initiative also offers an opportunity to experience a college classroom and earn transferable college credits at no cost, and without using any VA benefits.
 All books and instructional materials are provided free to participants.

-Providence CVI was recently awarded the Innovation in the Humanities Award by the Rhode Island Council for the Humanities.
+The PCVI was awarded the Innovation in the Humanities Award by the Rhode Island Council for the Humanities in 2020.

 Classes will meet via Zoom on Monday/Thursday evenings from 6pm to 8pm.